troglodyte/space-x-rockets-java-angular/README.md

 - Maven 3.9+

 Common commands:
-- Clean and build the project:
-  - `mvn clean package`
-- Run the backend in dev mode:
+- Clean and build the project and run the backend in dev mode:
-  - `mvn spring-boot:run`
-- Run without tests (faster build):
-  - `mvn clean package -DskipTests`
+- `mvn clean package && mvn spring-boot:run``

 Default server address:
 - The backend starts on http://localhost:8080 by default.